openvinotoolkit/openvino/docs/OV_Runtime_UG/multi_device.md

 +----------------------------+---------------------------------+------------------------------------------------------------+

 Specifying the device list explicitly is required by MULTI, as it defines the devices available for inference and sets their priorities.
-Importantly, the list may also specify the number of requests for MULTI to keep for each device, as described below.

 Note that OpenVINO™ Runtime enables you to use “GPU” as an alias for “GPU.0” in function calls.
 More details on enumerating devices can be found in :doc:`Working with devices <openvino_docs_OV_UG_Working_with_devices>`.